RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **IMPORTANT**: A single instance ROCm package cannot co-exist with the multi-instance package.

 **NOTE**: The multi-instance installation applies only to ROCm v3.3 and above.
 This package requires a fresh installation after the complete removal of existing ROCm packages.
 The multi-version installation is not backward compatible.

+**Note**: If you install the multi-instance version of AMD ROCm and create a sym-link to */opt/rocm*, you must run ‘Idconfig’ to ensure the software stack functions correctly with the sym-link.

 ROCm Installation Known Issues and Workarounds